uptrace/uptrace/README.md

 We provide a [monitoring service](https://uptrace.dev/) ourselves in order to monetize our work and sustain development efforts.

+**Are you open-source?**

+Technically, the BSL license is classified as source-available, but we will continue to use the term open-source on the basis that the source code is open.
+Our competitors do the same.

 **Is the database schema stable?**

 Yes, but we are still making changes to the database schema and plan to switch to